How can we be so cheap where others are so expensive?

 Did you know California has the most licensed professional engineers in any one state, they license almost 10% of all engineers in the US, but CA board does not require continuing education hours for its licensed professional engineers.

 So of those 40 States that require continuing education, 6 states require continuing education providers like EZpdh to be pre-approved.
 This requires an application, fee and thorough review of our courses by those state boards.
-EZpdh has applied for pre-approval in 4 of those states and was graciously approved in those 4.
-So we are 4 for 4!
-We intend to and will be applying to the remaining two pre-approval states.
+EZpdh has applied for pre-approval in 6 of those states and was graciously approved in those 6.

 As far as what type of hours and how to get these hours, all states are basically the same “A Clear purpose and objective which will maintain, improve, or expand the skills and knowledge relevant to the licensee’s field of practice and address the health, safety, and welfare of the public” Included with this half of the 40 states require hours in state laws and rules and/or hours in ethics.
 Some states even require specific courses such as ADA and life safety code.
 So please check your state requirements prior to taking any classes.
 They can be viewed above, just click state requirements.